fdformula/FiniteDifferenceFormula.jl/README.md

 in the big-O notation.
 You can use it to generate new formulas in addition to verification of known ones.
 See documentation in the source code for the algorithm.

-You may play with this package when teaching/learning numerical computing, especially the finite difference method, and explore the distribution, symmetry, and beauty in the coefficients of the formulas.
+We may play with this package when teaching/learning numerical computing, especially the finite difference method, and explore the distribution, symmetry, and beauty in the coefficients of the formulas.
 By changing decimal places, we can also see how rounding errors affect a result.